luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/Specific-Location-Retrieval-Setting.md

 - Selected Station Number is NOT under suspend. <span style="color:green; font-weight:bold">(DMStation.SUSPEND.OFF)</span>
 - Selected Station Number is available. <span style="color:green; font-weight:bold">(DMStation.STATUS.NORMAL and DMMachine.STATUS_FLAG.ACTIVE)</span>
 - 2 options in Removal Type:​
-  - 1: Unit Retrieval​
+  - `1: Unit Retrieval`​
-  - 2: Only Confirmation = Retrieval Qty = 0, This pallet will be performed like inventory check. ​
+  - `2: Only Confirmation` = Retrieval Qty = 0, This pallet will be performed like inventory check. ​

 the pallet will be retrieved to a station, and return to shelf from this station.​
 - Input text with red asterisk <span style="color:red">(*)</span> is not empty